Subclass 155 / 157: Resident Return Visa

 - Ability to satisfy the permanent residence requirements when applying for Australian citizenship or another Resident Return visa.

-If you have lived in Australia for 2 years, that is 730 days, in the last 5 years as a permanent resident, former citizen or former permanent resident, you satisfy what is known as the “residence requirement” and may be granted a 5 year travel validity on your visa.
+If you have lived in Australia for 2 years, that is 730 days, in the last 5 years as a permanent resident, citizen or former permanent resident, you satisfy what is known as the “residence requirement” and may be granted a 5 year travel facility on your Australian resident return visa.
 The period during which you have resided in Australia on any temporary or bridging visa does not usually count for the purposes of the residence requirement.

 In the event where the applicant fails to satisfy the physical residence criterion by reason of having spent insufficient time physically present in Australia in the past 5 years, the Minister is conferred discretion and flexibility to afford waiver on the ground that the applicant has substantial ties to Australia or provides benefits to Australia.
 The information required to apply for a resident return visa under this discretion is complex and best achieved with the assistance of a migration solicitor.

 Maximum 1 year validity if the physical residence criterion is not satisfied but substantial ties are proven

 In the event of failure to satisfy the criterion, a travel facility may only be granted up to 1 year at most.
 The assessment would be conducted in a holistic manner, but it should be noted that it becomes increasingly difficult to demonstrate substantial ties or benefit over extended periods of absence, particularly for former permanent residents where significant time has elapsed since their last permanent visa.
 Put simply, the longer the period of absence the more difficult it is to continue to maintain ties of sufficient importance to be considered ‘substantial’.
 As none of the terms in the relevant provisions are defined in migration law, their ordinary meanings, and policy guidance as to their meanings, apply.
 Delegates of the Minister are directed under policy to consider information regarding the following: